MIR24/frontend-server-deploy/README.md

 Deployer default procedure clones repo each time into the new `release/*` folder.
 It's not neccesary for test bench.
 Better is to write deploy recipe with `git checkout` `git pull` to use it for test stage deploy.

+DB connection being configured twice: for deploy at `hosts.yml` and fot application at `.env`.
+Better is to inflate configuration files with DB connection credentials from unified source.